Leica M9 vs Panasonic G9

 The Leica M9 and the Panasonic Lumix DC-G9 are two enthusiast cameras that were revealed to the public, respectively, in September 2009 and November 2017.
-The M9 is a fixed lens compact, while the G9 is a rangefinder-style mirrorless.
-The cameras are based on a full frame (M9) and a Four Thirds sensor.
-The Leica has a resolution of 18.1 megapixel, whereas the Panasonic provides 20.2 MP.
+The M9 is a rangefinder-focusing mirrorless, while the G9 is a mirrorless interchangeable lens camera.
+The cameras are based on a full frame (M9) and a Four Thirds (G9) sensor.
+The Leica has a resolution of 18.1 megapixels, whereas the Panasonic provides 20.2 MP.

 An illustration of the physical size and weight of the Leica M9 and the Panasonic G9 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the M9 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is notably larger (20 percent) than the Leica M9.
 Moreover, the G9 is markedly heavier (12 percent) than the M9.
 It is noteworthy in this context that the G9 is splash and dust-proof, while the M9 does not feature any corresponding weather-sealing.